Home Warranty Plumbing Coverage: What's Covered and What's Not

 If your home has systems beyond standard interior plumbing, these add-ons are worth the few extra dollars per month:

-• Well Pump Add-On — Essential for rural homeowners.
-Covers well pump motor and components; typically $5–$8/month.
+• Well Pump Add-On.
+Essential for rural homeowners.
+Covers well pump motor and components, typically $5 to $15 per month.

-Your home warranty may also help offset costs related to your water heater — another high-ticket plumbing item that's typically covered under most plans.
+Your home warranty may also help offset costs related to your water heater coverage, another high-ticket plumbing item that's typically covered under most plans.
+If you're comparing other systems too, our guide to home warranty electrical coverage breaks down what to expect from a full systems plan.

 Frequently Asked Questions